 The tusk stretched gums until they snapped.
 Broken nerves burned in the air.

-Finally the ball of gums breathed calmly.
+Finally the ball of gums breathed easy.
 It relaxed into brown slime which spread in a muddy disk.

 Then, like goop on a sub-woofer, pseudopods danced from the mud.
 The longest pseudopods grappled for dominance, only to merge where they met.